edgeofspace/add-docker-eoss/README.md

 # add-docker-eoss
-Empty package for simple installation of Docker
+Empty package for simple installation of Docker from Docker repositories.
+Also configures Apache and /etc/rc.local.